 Think that your dream home can only be a new build?
-This amazing 100 year old house was completely renovated with a modern design.
+This amazing total home renovation with modern white and blue colour scheme was done on a this 100 year old house.
 The best part?
 It was all done on a small budget!
-The entire home is less than 1000 square feet.

 Thanks to Bev Thomas for sharing these pictures of her home renovation.

-Some things to look for in these pictures:
+Some things to look for in these small home renovation pictures:

 - Great use of wallpaper throughout the home